JSArrakis/kaleidoscope/README.md

 ## Taxonomy Proofs

-One of the more unusual pieces of this project is a growing library of proof files for individual movies and shows.
+One of the more unique pieces of documentation I have decided to include in this project is a growing library of proof files for individual movies and shows.
 Each proof is a written argument for why a specific piece of media deserves the taxonomy tags assigned to it, using the same definitions Kaleidoscope uses internally.

 This serves two purposes: it keeps the tagging honest and consistent, and it creates a paper trail for decisions that might otherwise feel arbitrary.
 The proofs are in [docs/proofs/](docs/proofs/) if you want to see how the classification reasoning works in practice in order to add your own and use the taxonomy system effectively.
+This can be cross referenced with the description of the taxonomies found in the documentation located at [docs/taxonomies](docs/taxonomies/index.md)

-These proofs also serve as explanations for the preset taxonomies Kaleidoscope will automatically add to certain pieces of popular media when they are added to it's media pool.
+These proofs also serve as explanations for the preset taxonomies Kaleidoscope will automatically add to certain pieces of popular media when they are added to it's media pool and are linked by their IMDB tag (Star Wars: A New Hope having the tag tt0076759 as an example, which can be seen as part of the URL https://www.imdb.com/title/tt0076759/).
 These taxonomies after they are automatically added can be adjusted or removed entirely.

+It should be noted that these taxonomies are my own interpretation of the classification of genres and aesthetics and are not specifically codified in Kaleidoscope in any way other than the defaults that can be added with the IMDB link.
+If you disagree with any or all of my interpretations I encourage you to come up with your own classifications that will work within the system.
+Indeed there are many ways to classify taxonomies that exploit the system that I have created in unique and creative ways.
+Refer to the Backend Architecture documentation to learn how the Gate system works in selecting shows and movies if you wish to use the taxonomy system in unique ways outside of normal classification conventions.

 ---